DouglasWiley/GameTechMultiplayerGame/README.md

 # GameTechMultiplayerGame
-  Multiplayer version of 3D Pong playable over LAN.
+  Multiplayer version of 3D Pong playable over LAN created by  myself, Alissa Hall, and Anurag Papineni.

   Implemented using the following open source libraries: